Torres del Paine National Park – 5-day W-walk

 Coming from Argentina we traveled to Puerto Natales in Chile, which serves as the starting point to Torres del Paine National Park.
 The following pictures are from the 5-day W-walk.
 It is so named, because the way on the map resembles the letter W.

-The Torres del Paines that gave the park its name.
+The Torres del Paine that give the park its name

-From Puerto Natales to Puerto Montt by Navimag ship
+With the Navimag ship from Puerto Natales to Puerto Montt

-Afterwards I went with a ship for 4 days about 1’450 km northwards, between countless islands off the Chilean coast.
-As usual it was mostly foggy and rainy.
-It was very charming to chug in this weather mood between the uninhabited islands and mountain ranges (partly with glaciers).
-Suddenly a ship’s wreck appeared, which had run aground on a rock.
-The captain wanted to sink the ship, after which he had sold the cargo of sugar.
-Then he wanted to collect the money from the insurance.
-Unfortunately the spot was much too shallow, so that it was easy to see that the cargo was no longer on the ship.
-That cost him the captain’s license and 2 years in prison.
+Suddenly a shipwreck appeared, which had run aground on a rock.
+The captain wanted to sink the ship after he had sold the cargo of sugar.
+Then he wanted to collect the insurance money.
+Unfortunately the spot was much too shallow, so it was easy to see that the cargo was no longer on the ship.
+That cost him his captain’s license and two years in prison.
 Very bizarre to sail past this 40-year-old wreck.

-Arriving in Puerto Montt, I travelled on to the nearby island of Chiloe.
+Arrived in Puerto Montt, I traveled on to the nearby island of Chiloe.

-My next destination Puerto Varas is a small town in the Chilean Lake District, where there are some lakes and volcanoes.
-The area would be wonderful if the weather was nice.
-Unfortunately it rained the whole time.
+I left the island of Chiloe and traveled on to Puerto Varas, a small town in the Chilean Lake District, where there are several lakes and volcanoes.
+The area would be wonderful in good weather.
+Unfortunately it rained all the time.
 From my room you could have seen the volcano Orsono.
 It has an almost perfect cone shape and is therefore also called the Fuji of Chile.
-One immediately notices that about 150 years ago mainly Germans immigrated here.
+You notice immediately that mainly Germans immigrated here about 150 years ago.
 The lady at the reception was proud that she still speaks German in the fifth generation.
-Here the cars stop for the pedestrians, there are tasty, home-style food, cakes (including Black Forest cakes) and of course home-brewed beer.
-A Minimercardo was actually called “Tante Emma”.
+Here the cars stop for the pedestrians, there is tasty, home-style cooking, cake (including Black Forest cakes) and of course home-brewed beer.
+A Minimercardo was actually called “Aunt Emma”.

 This text is an automatic English translation from the German original by deepl.com